neutralinojs/gsoc2024/README.md

 We have listed down some crucial tasks below for contributing.
 But, feel free to discuss your own ideas with us via [Discord](https://discord.gg/cybpp4guTJ) or email (`neutralinojs[AT]gmail.com`).
 You can contribute Neutralinojs framework, CLI, client library and templates.

-Thanks for contributing to open-source 🎉
+Thank you for contributing to open-source 🎉

 ### 1. Make Neutralinojs compatible with older Windows versions